 $PROJECT_DIR$: stands for the directory where your project is stored.

-$MODULE_DIR$: stands for the directory that keeps module configuration files IML.
+$MODULE_IML_DIR$: stands for the directory that contains the module .iml file.

 To configure path variables, in the Settings/Preferences dialog Ctrl+Alt+S, select .

 For example, you have a third-party library that is not stored in your project directory.
 If you want to make sure that the path is correct on your teammates' computers after they update the project from VCS, you can create a new variable.

 Press Ctrl+Alt+S to open the IDE settings and select Appearance & Behavior | Path Variables.

 Click and enter the name of the new variable (for example,